 As with any portrait photography, it’s also important to experiment with different angles when taking environmental portraits.

-This will help you find the best angle for each individual shot and create more variety in your final images.
+This will help you find the best angle for each shot and create more variety in your final images.

 7. Immerse Yourself in Their World

-One of the best ways to capture your subject’s environment is to actually immerse yourself in it.
+One of the best ways to capture your subject’s environment is actually to immerse yourself in it.

 This means spending time with your subject in their natural setting, whether that’s at home, work, or play.